christophebedard/christophebedard.github.io/_posts/2019-06-01-ros_tracing_message_flow_analysis.md

 {% include figure.html
     url="/assets/img/tc4ros/new_connection_events.png"
     caption="Some <code class='highlighter-rouge'>new_connection</code> events.
-Highlighted are two events belonging to the same connection, but opposite endpoints."
+Highlighted are two events belonging to the same connection, on opposite endpoints."
 %}

 Another analysis is created to model queues over time.
 This uses three tracepoints, also from `tracetools`: